rcrowther/django_languages/README.rst

     for l in lc:
         print(l)

+Please note that order of presentation is the order of pk_in (and other explicit selectors shown below also order the display according to the order of declaration).

 To select only living languages (big list), use the 'type' column in the langbase ::

     lc = LanguageChoices(type_in=['L'])